sehsanm/camundaformio/Readme.md

 ## Camunda Modeller

 In modeller in order to allow integration with tasklist application  you can specify following Form Key for the form.
-This will force the  Tasklist application to open form in our fontend application   http://localhost:3000/forms/:folderName/:formName.json
+This will force the  Tasklist application to open form in our fontend application   http://localhost:3000/processes/:processName/forms/:formName.json

+# Form Settings and Variables:

+If you supposed to get an external data for the form, you can  use  {form.variables.your_variable} in the form creation and later on the backend once want to serve the form it overrides these values.

+# Accessing Process Variables

+If you want to access process variables (other than data) You should use them in form like {form.processVariables.your_process_variable}